-“Only the second car,” Strawberries said.
+“Just one car,” Strawberries noted.
 “We’ll grab what we can from it.”

 Shelby began hauling the chains towards the wreck.

-“We use the crane to remove it from the line.”
-She continued.
-“Then smack the first car together with the third, and then we’re up and running.”
+“We’ll use the crane to remove it from the line.”
+Strawberries continued.
+“Then smack the first car together with the third, and then we’re up and runnin’.”

 Katherine smiled.
-The young girl had a point.
+The teenager had a point.
 The rest of the train was still on the tracks, and they could push it by using the maintenance train.
 Everything important was still there.
-By a stroke of luck, the car housing the men was the only one demolished.
-And men could easily be replaced.
+By a stroke of luck, the car housing the men was the only one crushed.
+And men were easily replaceable.

-It took them some time to clean out the useful material from the broken car and chain it to the crane.
+It took them some time to clean out the material from the broken car and chain it to the crane.
 Katherine operated the levers as Cas guided her the best he could.
-The day was gone now.
+The day was now gone.
 A dim orange ray stretched across the land, forming an ominous dusk that held threats of the night.

 “Lift!"
 Cas shouted to her from down on the ground.
 “Towards the right!”

-She pulled a lever back, and the metal groaned as the hydraulics hissed.
+She pulled a lever back, and hydraulics hissed as the metal groaned.

 She longed for a cabin in the north.
 Somewhere the snow still fall.
-Where she could play her harmonica by the frozen lake.
+Where she’d play her harmonica by the frozen lake.
 Where folks weren’t lambs to be slaughtered.

 “Look out!”
 Cas shouted.

-She noticed the chains scraping against the side, and immediately pushed down both levers.
+She noticed the chains scraping against the side and immediately pushed both levers.
 The crane jolted in response and yanked the car up and clear of the gap.